Florida has been one of America’s top retirement destinations for decades, and nothing has happened recently to change that trend.

 The first option that Ganeshram cites is to research one of Florida’s many active adult retirement communities, which are typically restricted to people ages 55 and up.
 “Usually, these communities are designed around retirement, offering clubhouses, activities and taking care of all of the maintenance.”

-According to 55Places.com, there are at least 857 55-plus active adult retirement communities in Florida, which Florida for Boomers says is more than any other state in America.
+According to 55Places.com, Florida is home to at least 670 55-plus active adult retirement communities, which Florida for Boomers says is more than any other state in America.
 There are homes in these communities available for all budgets, starting in the low $100,000s and ranging all the way up into the millions.

 “Because of the restricted demand, housing can be much less expensive in these communities compared to the general market,” Ganeshram said.